Solicitor general takes over for Eric Schneiderman after assault allegations and resignation

 "This was not role-playing.
 This was not '50 Shades of Gray.'
 It wasn't in a gray area at all," Farrow said.
 "This was activity that happened, in many cases, fully clothed, outside of a sexual context during arguments."

-Gov. Andrew Cuomo was one of several political allies who called on Schneiderman to resign, given the allegations.
+Gov. Andrew Cuomo was one of several political allies who called on Schneiderman to resign Monday night.
+On Tuesday, he said the allegations were "shocking" and "disturbing" and praised the courage of the women who came forward.

-"No one is above the law, including New York's top legal officer," Cuomo said in a statement.
-"I will be asking an appropriate New York District Attorney to commence an immediate investigation, and proceed as the facts merit."
+"I think the article was graphic and definitive in the reporting of the statements, the actions, the behavior, the corroboration.
+I thought it was a very powerful and damning set of facts," he said.

 A spokesman for the Manhattan District Attorney's office said Monday evening it has opened an investigation into the allegations against the attorney general.